26. On the Education of Children

 Let him be taught not so much the histories as the how to judge them.
 That, in my opinion, is of all matters the one to which we apply our minds in the most varying degree.
 I have read in Livy a hundred things that another man has not read in him.
 Plutarch has read in him a hundred besides the ones I could read, and perhaps besides what the author had put in.
 For some it is a purely grammatical study; for others, the skeleton of philosophy, in which the most abstruse parts of our nature are penetrated.

-Let his conscience and his virtue shine forth in his speech, and be guided only by reason.
-Let him be made to understand that to confess the flaw he discovers in his own argument, though it be still unnoticed except by himself, is an act of judgment and sincerity, which are the principal qualities he seeks; that obstinacy and contention are vulgar qualities, most often seen in the meanest souls; that to change his mind and correct himself, to give up a bad position at the height of his ardor, are rare, strong, and philosophical qualities.
+Let him be made to understand that to confess the flaw he discovers in his own argument, though it be still unnoticed except by himself, is an act of judgment and sincerity, which are the principal qualities he seeks; That obstinacy and contention are vulgar qualities, most often seen in the meanest souls; that to change his mind and correct himself, to give up a bad position at the height of his ardor, are rare, strong, and philosophical qualities.

 Leave a Reply